Caledonia Community Schools Operations Office

 The district has just over one million, one hundred thousand square feet (1,100,000) of building space and three hundred twenty (320) acres of land.

-The project request form is the place to start if you need something built, changed, painted, floored, added or deleted this is the place to get your project off the ground.
+The project request form is the place to start if you need something "more" than a repair or standard service.
+If it needs to be built, changed, painted, floored, added or deleted to the building - this is the place to get your project off the ground.

 Proposing a project starts here by printing or filling out the form and bringing it to your building principal or corresponding administrator for a signature.
 Funding is addressed on the form and you may need to secure it before a project gets off the ground – or at a minimum have a good plan for it.